 Another way employees try to meet increased productivity demands is to increase multitasking.
 Multitasking is the attempt to perform multiple tasks at the same time.
 There is, in fact, no such thing as multitasking.
 What you are doing is serial tasking or switching back and forth between two tasks.

 Super hard and time wasting for women who already have challenges here due to executive funcitoning issues.

 People think multitasking is a helpful and useful way to meet increased productivity requirements; however, research consistently shows that multitask attempts decrease your effectiveness across the board.
 When you juggle between tasks, you lose time shifting your focus and reorienting yourself.

 Multitasking increases your stress level, impairs your ability to focus and pay attention, and seems to impact memory negatively.
+Again, issues women with adhd already struggle with.
 People who multitask take longer to do tasks and do all of the task functions less effectively.
 Research now suggests that heavy multitaskers may permanently damage their ability to concentrate and focus, as well as their memory.
 They also seem less capable of differentiating between essential and frivolous information.
 This failure to discriminate accurately eventually impairs decision-making skills.

 Check out a

 What is the solution?

 Corporate speed up itself is a larger issue.
 It may take much more than merely increasing mindfulness to help employees meet unrealistic expectations.
 However, one thing that we do know is that multitasking is not the solution.